 Was it any better?
 Nope, I had a hard time digesting all down.
 I had to because I didn't think I had time to have breakfast when I reached the hotel later.
-Because once I reached the hotel, my intention was to put my stuff in the room, wash up then off to meet the rest of the Qualityhunter group.
+Because once I reached the hotel, I intended to put my stuff in the room, wash up then off to meet the rest of the Quality hunter group.

 Both hardware and software products were disappointing.
-I can understand about the hardware part since it was due for retirement a year later, but still anyone who booked on the airline to fly to Europe would find themselves extremely unlucky to have gotten LQA, LQF and LQG.
-Personally, I feel that the airline should deployed this on shorter high demand routes instead.
-Its a pity the A330-300 is just short of range to fly to Singapore with full load.
-It flew to Singapore before a few times possibly with lighter load and that makes a lot of difference.
+I can understand about the hardware part since it was due for retirement a year later, but still, anyone who booked on the airline to fly to Europe would find themselves extremely unlucky to have gotten LQA, LQF and LQG.
+Personally, I feel that the airline should deploy this on shorter high demand routes instead.
+Its a pity the A330-300 is just short of range to fly to Singapore with a full load.
+It flew to Singapore before a few times possibly with a lighter load and that makes a lot of difference.

 On-ground crew (SIN): 6/10

 Cleanliness: 6/10 (Got to say SG's cleaning company didn't do a good job)

 In-flight meals: 3/10 for both dinner and breakfast

 Aircraft condition: 7/10

 I am thankful that I got to experience both J and Y class on the wide-bodies.
 A big thank you to Finnair for making my trip possible!
 However, I was disappointed with my flight experience.
 I hope the management will take notice of this.
 The importance of service towards each passenger will determine whether they will fly with the airline again as they will possibly spread the whatever feedbacks they have on social media and family/friends.
 Comments from mine and from some other trip reporters have added in some weight to traveller's decision whether to fly with the airline.
 I have received emails and messages about my flight experiences and asked for my recommendation.